dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 - a physical memory allocator.
 - a virtual memory allocator (using paging).

-If some of these terms need more explanation, they have articles of their own to explain their purpose and function!
+If some of these terms need more explanation, they have chapters of their own to explain their purpose and function!

 With the above assumptions, what happens under the hood when we want to allocate some memory from the heap?